 Prof. Bhunia serves as an Academic Consultant in Startup TruSecSys on hardware based security and trust, July 2014.

-Prof. Bhunia is appointed Associate Editor in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), July 2014.
+Prof. Bhunia is appointed as an Associate Editor in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), July 2014.

 Prof. Bhunia receives Excellence in Research Award, EECS, Case Western Reserve University, Dec 2013.